 Conduct risk is the risk of improper employee behaviour or action that results in unfair stakeholder outcomes, negative impact on market integrity and other issues that damage the reputation of the Group.
-We manage conduct risk through a multi-faceted approach leveraging the frameworks, policies and procedures on operational risk management, internal fraud management, whistle-blowing, employee discipline, individual accountability, code of conduct, remuneration, fair dealing and anti-money laundering.
+We manage conduct risk through a multi-faceted approach leveraging the frameworks, policies and procedures on operational risk management, whistle-blowing, employee discipline, individual accountability, code of conduct, remuneration, fair dealing and anti-financial crime.
 The corporate governance oversight of conduct risk is provided by the BRMC and is supported by the ORMC.